Were it not for the TV, in all honesty, we’d have probably given up on everything last year.

 TBC, Channel 4

 Aisling Bea’s comedy about mental health didn’t exactly sound like a laugh a minute, but the Irish comedian and actor pulled it off with aplomb – thanks in part to her onscreen sister, Sharon Horgan.
-We look forward to seeing how Aine’s getting on in the world, this time round.
+As of the end of February filming has wrapped and it's onto post-production.

 Industry series 2

 One of the surprise hits of 2020, this “bonking and banking” drama (as one tabloid charmingly put it) follows four graduates as they try to navigate their way through the cut-throat world of high-finance.
 We didn’t see the plot twist coming at the end, but love the savage deviance behind it, and can’t wait to see how further warped the characters become.
-In December, HBO announced Industry had been commissioned for a second season, although strict coronavirus controls will slow production, so don't expect to see it before the end of the year.
+In December, HBO announced Industry had been commissioned for a second season, although strict coronavirus controls will slow production.
+It might – might! – arrive in the second half of the year, with a fair wind.

 TBC, BBC One